DheerajMadda/test/README_Trainer.md

 &emsp;&emsp; □ **BF16 AMP (Automatic Mixed Precision)**: Brain-Floating, BFP16 (half-precision: a format that was developed by Google Brain, an artificial intelligence research group at Google).
 It helps in reducing memory consumption.
 It has the same dynamic range as FP32.
 It is important to note that it is only supported on the Ampere architecture GPUs and the Trainer will raise an Exception if it is compiled with BF16 for CPU, or the GPU that does not support it.
 Range:- 1.17e-38 to 3.40e38.
 Now, BF16 AMP (Automatic Mixed Precision), it trains the model in both FP32 and BFP16.
 The reduction in memory consumption may not be significant. </br>

-- **Gradient Accumulation:** It is a technique where you can train on bigger batch sizes than your machine would normally be able to fit into memory.
-This is done by accumulating gradients over several batches, and only stepping the optimizer after a certain number of batches have been performed.
-It will cost additional training time. </br>
+- **Gradient Accumulation:** The Trainer comes with easy to use gradient accumulation technique.To use the gradient accumulation, **gradient_acc_steps** need to be set as an integer value that specifies the number of steps the gradients should be accumulated before updating the model parameters. </br>

 - **Training History:** It records the training history:- epoch, learning rate, loss and/or metric(s).
 It also provides methods to plot the loss and metric(s). </br>